 The RadixTreeSyslogParser normally uses a set of internally-defined patterns to parse multiple syslog message formats.
-If you wish to customize the set of patterns, you can put a new set of patterns into a syslog-grok-patterns.txt in the etc directory for OpenNMS Meridian.
+To customize the set of patterns, modify \${OPENNMS_HOME}/etc/syslogd-grok-patterns.txt.

 The patterns are defined in grok-style statements where each token is defined by a %{PATTERN:semantic} clause.
 Whitespace in the pattern will match 0...n whitespace characters and character literals in the pattern will match the corresponding characters.
 The '%' character literal must be escaped by using a backslash, ie. '\%'.